-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES 🗆 NO 🗵

-Indicate by check if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-YES 🗆 NO 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES ⊠ NO □

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-YES □ NO □

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer □

-Non-accelerated filer □
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Se ecurities Act.
+YES NO 🗵 Indicate by check if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of f the Act.
+YES \square NO 🗵 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 of Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was and (2) has been subject to such filing requirements for the past 90 days.
+YES ⊠ NO □ Indicate by check mark whether the registrant has submitted electronically and posted on its corporate We Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during to such shorter period that the registrant was required to submit and post such files).
+YES \square NO \square the preceding 12 mc Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not cobe contained, to the best of registrant's knowledge, in definitive proxy or information statements incorpor of this Form 10-K or any amendment to this Form 10-K. 区 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated company.
+See the definitions of "large accelerated filer," "accelerated filer," and "smaller report of the Exchange Act.
+(Check one): Large accelerated filer □ Acc celerated filer \boxtimes Non-accelerated filer naller reporting comp Non-accelerated filer YES □ NO ☒ 2015, based on the of calculating this an closing

-Accelerated filer 🗵

-Smaller reporting company \Box

-(Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-YES 🗆 NO 🗵

-The aggregate market value of the voting stock held by non-affiliates of the Registrant on September 30, 2014, based on the closing price on that date of \$7.11 on the NASDAQ Global Select Market, was \$183,806,933.
-For the purposes of calculating this amount only, all directors and executive officers of the Registrant have been treated as affiliates.
-There were 30,270,958 shares of the Registrant's Common Stock, \$0.001 par value, outstanding as of May 19, 2015.

-Documents Incorporated by Reference.
-Portions of the Registrant's definitive proxy statement relating to the Registrant's 2015 Annual Meeting of Stockholders to be filed with the Securities and Exchange Commission pursuant to Regulation 14A are incorporated by reference into Part III of this Annual Report on Form 10-K as indicated herein.
-Such proxy statement will be filed with the Securities and Exchange Commission no later than 120 days following the end of the Registrant's fiscal year ended March 31, 2015.

-83-0423116 (I.R.S.
-Employer Identification No.)

-22102 (Zip Code)

-NASDAQ Global Select Market NASDAQ Global Select Market NASDAQ Global Select Market NASDAQ Global Select Market

-(Name of Each Exchange on Which Registered)

-GLADSTONE INVESTMENT CORPORATION FORM 10-K FOR THE FISCAL YEAR ENDED MARCH 31, 2015
+GLADSTONE INVESTMENT CORPORATION FORM 10-K FOR THE FISCAL YEAR ENDED MARCH 31, 2016